cortexlabs/cortex/docs/deployments/python-packages.md

 └── requirements.txt
 ```

-Note that some packages are pre-installed by default (see "pre-installed packages" for your Predictor type in the [Predictor documentation](predictors.md)).

-## `setup.py`

-It is also possible to reference Python libraries that are packaged using `setup.py`.
+### Installing with setup

-Here is an example directory structure:
+Python packages can also be installed by providing a `setup.py` that describes your project's modules.
+Here's an example directory structure:

 ```text
 ./iris-classifier/